sruthi0107/Detection-of-Parkinsons-Disease/README.md

 3. `pip install opencv-python`
 4. `pip install Pillow`

-#### This project was created by me in collaboration with [Prasad Adhiyaman](https://github.com/Prasad-adhi/Detection-of-Parkinsons-Disease)
+#### This project was created by myself in collaboration with [Prasad Adhiyaman](https://github.com/Prasad-adhi/Detection-of-Parkinsons-Disease)